 What are the key components of an effective ESG strategy?

-An effective ESG strategy comprises assessing industry-specific ESG risks, setting clear goals, fostering a culture of sustainability, identifying key performance indicators, and ensuring transparent reporting processes.
+An effective ESG strategy encompasses assessing industry-specific ESG risks, setting clear objectives, cultivating a culture of sustainability, identifying key performance indicators, and ensuring transparent reporting processes.

 This approach not only enhances corporate responsibility but also drives long-term value creation.